Inflect logo

 Power Analysis

-Average Cost Of Power: The average industrial power cost in Magdeburg is approximately €0.15/kWh, as of September 2025.
-This predictable pricing helps in forecasting operational expenditures for high-density deployments.
-Germany's grid is composed of approximately 55% renewables and 45% fossil fuels.
+Average Cost Of Power The average industrial power cost in Magdeburg is approximately €0.15/kWh as of September 2025.
+This price point, driven by Germany's diverse energy mix of approximately 55% renewables and 45% fossil fuels, supports predictable operational budgets for high-density deployments.

 Market Access, Business & Tax Climate